erikerlandson/erikerlandson.github.com/source/_posts/2016-02-08-efficient-multiplexing-for-spark-rdds.markdown

 ![Figure 3](/assets/images/mux/benchmark.png "Figure 3")

-As the timing data above show, the computation required to run non-multiplexed version grows linearly with `n`, just as predicted.
+As the timing data above show, the computation required to run a non-multiplexed version grows linearly with `n`, just as predicted.
 The multiplexed version, by computing the (n) outputs in a single pass, takes a nearly constant amount of time regardless of how many samples the input is split into.

 There are other potential applications for multiplexed RDDs.
-Consider tuple-based version of multiplexing:
+Consider the following tuple-based versions of multiplexing:

 ```scala
 def muxPartitions[U1 :ClassTag, U2 :ClassTag](f: (Int, Iterator[T]) => (U1, U2),